 Depending on the level at which the stage one discussion is held, this role may be taken by a senior leader; the Headteacher; a Governor designated by the Chair or the Chair of Governors themselves.
 The role of Nominated Officer would be to commission an investigation report from an Investigating Officer.
 The Nominated Officer would prepare a brief for the Investigating Officer to follow based on the substance of the complaint.
-On receipt of the Investigating Officer's report, the Nominated Officer would draw up and send a stage two outcome letter to the Complainant.
-The Nominated Officer would also consider the appropriate response to complainants not satisfied at stage two.
+On receipt of the Investigating Officer's report, the Nominated Officer would also consider the appropriate response to complainants not satisfied at stage two.
 The Nominated Officer would also present the school case to the Panel at stage three should this be required.